Gustaf Håkansson

-Nils Gustaf Håkansson, (October 15, 1885 in Helsingborg – June 9, 1987 in Ekerö, Stockholm), became famous as the Stålfarfar ("Super Grandfather" or "Steel grandpa" - from the Swedish name for Superman) after cycling the Sverigeloppet, a race covering the length of Sweden in July 1951, at 66 years of age.
+Nils Gustaf Håkansson, (15 October 1885, in Helsingborg – 9 June 1987, in Ekerö, Stockholm), became famous as the Stålfarfar ("Super Grandfather" or "Steel Grandpa" – from the Swedish name for Superman) after cycling the Sverigeloppet, a six-day race covering the length of Sweden, in July 1951, at 66 years of age.

 Life

 Håkansson was a resident of Gantofta in Helsingborg, where he drove a bus, while his wife Maria had a café.
 In 1927, at 42 years of age, he conquered the northern Swedish mountains by bicycle.